HaraldBerthelsen/gitea_testing/tutorial.md

 # What's next?

 Explore the possibilities of "issues" and "wiki" on the gitea page.
+Look at the commit log of a repository.
+Try to do things I haven't thought of, and let me know if something breaks or seems not to work!

 Find a gui to work with, if you prefer that.
-There are many!
+There are many.

 Learn about git branches..